tamasmagyarhunor-makers/python_car/README.md

-challenge:
-* lets find ways to refactor our api.py
+challenges:
-* pull out Controller logic
+* pull out controller responsibilies from our api.py
-* improve code by some error handling
+* improve code by adding some error handling
-* add a new child relationship to the Car ( like wheel for example ) or add an Owner and the car as its child relationship.
+* add a new relationship to the Car such as an Owner and define relationship functions on the Car so that it becomes the Owners child object.
-* create a route/controller/model logic to be able to send a GET request to /cars/car_id_here/owner to get the owner record on a car record.
+* create a new endpoint to be able to send a GET request to /cars/car_id_here/owner to get the Owner record on a Car record.
 ```
 {
 "success": true,